 \section{Existing unlearning methods}

 In typical LLM usage scenarios, a model is first trained on specific datasets from draft or a pretrained base model, and then is used for inference to generate output in some tasks.
 As illustrated in Figure~\ref{fig:method_frame}, the unlearning method can be applied to the training process, the trained model, or the inference stage, corresponding to training-time unlearning (Section \ref{sec:training-time}), post-training unlearning (Section \ref{sec:post-training}) and inference-time unlearning (Section \ref{sec:infer-time}).

-In short, \textbf{Training-Time Unlearning} requires adjusting the training process to facilitate unlearning, which is mainly based on SISA training paradigms. \textbf{Post-Training Unlearning} involves altering the trained model, mainly through fine-tuning towards multiple objectives on selected parameters. \textbf{Inference-time Unlearning} aims to achieve unlearning via input or output adjustments, rather than modifying the model parameters.
+In short, \textbf{Training-Time Unlearning} requires adjusting the training process to facilitate unlearning, which is mainly based on SISA training paradigms. \textbf{Post-Training Unlearning} involves altering the trained model, mainly through supervised fine-tuning (SFT) or reinforcement training (RL) on selected parameters. \textbf{Inference-time Unlearning} aims to achieve unlearning via input or output adjustments, rather than modifying the model parameters.